 How old must I be to join?

-You can join when you’re 13 and usually leave when you’re 20.
+To join you must be in Year 8 and at least 12 and usually leave when you’re 20.
 The latest age you can be to join is 17.

 How often do you meet?

 We meet twice a week as standard.
 Monday and Thursday are our usual parade nights.

 What sorts of expeditions will I be able to do?